 Copper is the most valuable commodity in Aitik, accounting for about 80% of the revenue.
-The second most valuable commodity is Gold at 15%, followed by Silver at 5%.
-Recovery at the plant for payable metals runs approximately 90% for Copper, 58% for Gold, and 75% for Silver.
+The second most valuable commodity is gold at 15%, followed by silver at 5%.
+Recovery at the plant for the valuable metals reaches approximately 90% for copper, 58% for gold, and 75% for silver.